Time to start building!

-You cannot put just anything as a Question ID.
+You can't put just anything as a Question ID.
 Here are the rules:

 If you violate one or more of these rules, you'll get a warning message!
 Try it!

-You can ignore everything that is not in the "Basic" section.
+You can ignore everything that is not in "Main Properties."

 Question ID is what the data will look like when viewing the form submission.
 The mobile user WILL NOT see the question ID, only people look at the data will.
 If you are going to use a data analysis package, you may want to consider what format of the Question ID will be easiest for your software to process.

-Label is the display text that the mobile user will see.
+Label Text is the display text that the mobile user will see.
 If you have more than one language in your application you will have labels for each language, but the same Question ID.
-You can have any type of special character (or non-English text) in a Label.
+You can have any type of special character (or non-English text) in Label text

 Double check it: